JaneliaSciComp/SongExplorer/README.md

             $PWD/groundtruth-data/round2 [%CD%/... on Windows]

-Use the `Freeze` button to save the classifier's neural network graph structure and weight parameters into the single file that TensorFlow needs for inference.
+Use the `Freeze` button to save the classifier's neural network graph structure and weight parameters into the file format that TensorFlow needs for inference.
-You'll need to choose a checkpoint to use with the File Browser as you did before when saving the activations (i.e. one of "trained-classifier1/train_1r/vgg.ckpt-100.{index,meta,data\*}" in this case).
+You'll need to choose a checkpoint to use with the File Browser as you did before when saving the activations (i.e. one of "trained-classifier1/train_1r/vgg.ckpt-100.{index,data\*}" in this case).
-Output into the log files directory are "freeze.ckpt-\*.log" and "frozen-graph.ckpt-\*.log" files for errors, and "frozen-graph.ckpt-\*.pb" containing the binary data.
-This latter PB file can in future be chosen as the model instead of a checkpoint file.
+Output into the log files directory are "freeze.ckpt-\*.log" and "frozen-graph.ckpt-\*.log" files for errors, and a "frozen-graph.ckpt-\*.pb/" folder containing the binary data.
+This latter PB folder, or the "saved_model.pb" file therein, can in future be chosen as the model instead of a checkpoint file.

 Now use the `Classify` button to generate probabilities over time for each annotated word.
 Specify which recordings using the `File Browser` and the `WAV